 And now we move on to Stage four!
 This stage consists of three Louises (light Phantom Thieves) and two Montes (dark Dice Magicians)

-The Threat: I’d definitely say Monte is a real buttface in this round.
+I’d definitely say Monte is a real buttface in this round.
 Destiny Dice can really screw you over, because you’re literally praying to RNG that you don’t get too painful of a roll.
 He’ll roll 2 dice to redistribute the HP ratio of the enemy, according to the smaller number on the dice.
 He’ll instantly get a turn if he gets the same number.